 There is also a chimney extruding from the cooking chamber, which you can open and close, depending on how much smoke you want to use when cooking your food.
 Opening the chimney allows more smoke to escape into the air, producing a light smoky taste.

-2. Using an Offset Smoker
+2. Step-by-Step Guide on How to Use an Offset Smoker

-Smoke and Fire Management
+Step 3 - Smoke and Fire Management

 An offset smoker requires constant tending, and you need to control the amount and type of smoke to obtain the best results.
 Open the chimney stack, and you can view the smoke produced by the fire, which can tell you a lot about your firebox’s readiness.